sms4337/WeatherApp/README.md

 # WeatherApp
-Weather Application on Spring Boot with Microservices and React.js + Kafka
+Weather Application on Spring Boot with Microservices